limingjie/libcsvmm/README.md

   - [Emit the current record](#emit-the-current-record).
   - End of tokenization.
 - **Anything else**
+  - Parse error.
+Treat the current input character as text, append to the current field.
   - Switch to [field state](#field-state).

 ### Quoted field CR state